Smart Workplace and the Internet of Things

 “Any place you spend 8+ hours at daily is worth improving.”
 Says Robin co-founder and CEO Sam Dunn.
 “And for many people, offices are a time capsule of technology.”

-If for your effectiveness and efficiency play a major role, you should adapt to which allow you to get flexible, using what the latest technologies are providing since everything is moving up.
+If for your effectiveness and efficiency play a major role, you should adapt to which allow you to get flexible.
+A smart workplace is effectively using what the latest technologies are providing since everything is moving up.

 What’s the most important asset that today’s organization wants to manage?

 It people, time and space.
 Competition is increasing leaps and bound, business need to adopt new technologies to stay in the market and provide better.

 Gartner forecasts 10 billion business (non-consumer) endpoints in offices and other workplaces worldwide by 2021, with a CAGR of 30.7%

 IoT is the universe of devices, software and system that directly in the physical environment and communicating with each other and IT infrastructure.

 It is one of the foundational drivers for the emergence of the Smart digital workplace.
 Workplaces equipped with various growing range of sensors will be able to provide enhanced, interactive experience to their visitors, occupants, and managers.

 With the advancement and extensive research in IoT, developing IoT products is quite easy, and within realistic budgets.